oracle/node-oracledb/doc/api.md

 predicted, it is recommended to use a [ResultSet](#resultsetclass) with callbacks, as described in this section, or via query streaming, as described [later](#streamingresults).
-This prevents query results being unexpectedly truncated by the [`maxRows`](#propdbmaxrows) limit.
+This prevents query results being unexpectedly truncated by the [`maxRows`](#propdbmaxrows) limit, or exceeding Node.js memory constraints.
 Otherwise, for queries that return a known small number of rows, non-ResultSet queries may have less overhead.

 A ResultSet is created when the `execute()` option property [`resultSet`](#executeoptions) is *true*.
 ResultSet rows can be